Skip to content

 self.base_path = Path(base_path or os.getcwd()) / "sandbox"

-Security Principle: The sandbox path is the most critical security boundary - everything outside this directory is completely inaccessible to AI agents.
+Security Principle: The sandbox path is the critical security boundary - everything outside this directory is inaccessible to AI agents.

 # File size protection (prevents memory exhaustion attacks)